ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    header) that aligns with the Author Domain and configure its system to sign using that domain.

-Herr (ed) & Levine (ed)  Expires 21 October 2021               [Page 22]

-Internet-Draft                  DMARCbis                      April 2021

 6.5.3.
 Setup a Mailbox to Receive Aggregate Reports

    Proper consumption and analysis of DMARC aggregate reports is the key to any successful DMARC deployment for a Domain Owner.
-DMARC aggregate reports, which are XML documents, contain valuable data for the Domain Owner, showing sources of mail using the Author Domain.
+DMARC aggregate reports, which are XML documents and are defined in [DMARC-Aggregate-Reporting], contain valuable data for the Domain Owner, showing sources of mail using the Author Domain.
 Depending on how mature the Domain Owner's DMARC rollout is, some of these sources could be legitimate ones that were overlooked during the intial deployment of SPF and/or DKIM.

    Because the aggregate reports are XML documents, it is strongly advised that they be machine-parsed, so setting up a mailbox involves